 The Twelve Apostles were all male, but most of these men did not function as local pastors or local church leaders.
 They were apostles – itinerant missionaries with a leadership function.
 The argument that women cannot be pastors of churches because the Twelve Apostles were all male is illogical.
 Being a pastor and being an apostle are not the same thing.

 Having said that, we do have the example of a New Testament woman who was an apostle – Junia (Rom.
 16:7).
-In fact, the New Testament gives us several examples of women who functioned in various leadership ministries in the early church, including being pastors and leaders of house churches.
+Moreover, the New Testament gives us several examples of women who functioned in various leadership ministries in the early church, including being pastors and leaders of house churches.

 Some denominations teach that the Apostles functioned as priests and that subsequent church leaders also function as priests.
-The New Testament is clear that under the New Covenant there is only one priest – Jesus Christ our High Priest and Mediator.
+Under the New Covenant, however, there is only one priest – Jesus Christ our High Priest and Mediator.
 There is no need for any other mediator between God and his people (1 Tim.
 2:5).
-The New Testament never refers to apostles or any other church leaders as priests.
+The New Testament never refers to apostles or any other church leader as priests.

 All Christians are agents of Jesus Christ by virtue of his Holy Spirit who lives within us, and we are all members of a royal priesthood.
 As members of this priesthood we are called to collectively, and individually, proclaim the gospel to those who have not heard.